 If a player decides to sell some of their tournament action, but unregister from the tournament before it begins, the staking funds will be returned to the players that bought a stake and will not be retained by the selling player.

-If the tournament has not started, all buy-ins and fees will be refunded.
+If the Tournament has not started, GGPoker shall refund all buy-ins and fees to the registered players.